jpritikin/coach/content/docs/me/psychoactive/_index.md

 [^krebs2013]: Anecdotal reports suggest a possible link between drug use and serious mental health problems, but it is not clear the degree to which the drug was causal.
 Said people might have been mentally ill prior to the drug exposure.
 Correlational studies find no link (Krebs, 2013).
     - Krebs, T. S., & Johansen, P. Ø. (2013).
 Psychedelics and mental health: a population study.
 PloS one, 8(8), e63972.

+[^bigwood2024]: Hamilton Morris has a great interview with Jeremy Bigwood released on 2024 Sep 30.